 INCLUSION & RESPECT

-Modified from The New School’s Safe Zone declaration: We in this classroom are dedicated to creating a welcoming environment for all members of the university community inclusive of race, ethnicity, national origin, culture, language, gender and gender expression, sexuality, religious and political beliefs, age, and ability.
+The following is modified from The New School’s Safe Zone declaration: We in this class are dedicated to creating a welcoming environment for all members of the university community inclusive of race, ethnicity, national origin, culture, language, gender and gender expression, sexuality, religious and political beliefs, age, and ability.
 We’ll aim to celebrate our diversity and to respectfully negotiate differences in experience, understanding, and expression.
 We will stand against all forms of discrimination and oppression, whether directed against individuals or groups.
-We will also make an effort to respect one another’s individuality in our forms of address, which includes learning one another’s preferred names and pronouns.
+We will also make an effort to respect one another’s individuality in our forms of address, which includes learning one another’s names and pronouns.

 If you experience anything in the classroom that undermines these values – or if there is anything I can do to better cultivate inclusivity and respect – please feel free to let me know.
 Likewise, if you are facing personal challenges inside or outside the classroom that are impacting your class performance, I’m happy to speak with you about strategies of accommodation, and to help you find the appropriate support resources at the university.

 You’ll occasionally be asked to submit your work via Google Drive.
 Because I prefer to insert margin comments and propose revisions directly in/on your text, I need to work with an editable document (e.g., not a pdf).
 For this reason, I ask that you please either (1) create your documents in Google Drive; or (2) upload documents in .doc format, which I can then download and annotate using “track changes,” and return to you via email.
 You can share your material with me by clicking on the “Share” button in the upper-right corner of Google Drive/Docs, inserting my email address, then clicking on the little pencil icon and choosing “can edit.”